JuanDuran85/typescriptBasico/design_patterns/behavioral/README.md

 - Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

 - The Mediator pattern defines an object that encapsulates how a set of objects interact.
 Mediators provide a way to decouple objects from each other, making them independent of each other.

+## 5. Memento

+- Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

+- The Memento pattern provides a way to capture and externalize an object's internal state so that the object can be restored to this state later, without violating encapsulation.